techieb0y/auto-light/README.md

   * check-lifx: hook for calling check_lifx.php
   * control-lifx: hook for calling control-lifx.sh
 * control-lifx.sh: Script to actually call out to the LIFX API.
-* heartheat.php: Recieve pings from cron and submit passive check result to nagios
+* heartbeat.php: Recieve pings from cron and submit passive check result to nagios
 * light-ping.sh: cron script to determine in-office state and send pings
 * nagios.cfg: snippets of required Nagios global config
 * setup-lifx.sh: Cron job run at 4am to calcualte sunset time and set `at` job.